 Jake Ferentz, M.Ed., LGPC is the Director and CEO of LINKZ.
 He attained his graduate degree as a Master of Education in School Counseling at the nation’s highest ranked program, found at the University of Maryland, College Park, and obtained his licensure as a Licensed Graduate Professional Counselor (LGPC) through Loyola University.
 He received his undergraduate degree in Public Relations from the University of Maryland, College Park.
-He is also a graduate of The Ferentz Institute’s Trauma Certificate Program Level I. Built from the foundation of bowman educational services, a tutoring agency servicing the Columbia, MD area for over 35 years, LINKZ has been a dream of Jake's for the last decade.
-He has trained in Bowman’s Orton-Gillingham Plus, Visualizing and Verbalizing, Executive Function Coaching, MODELosophy, and Writing & Research Methodology.
-He has developed training courses in Executive Functioning & Family Dynamics, SAT/ACT test prep, and Skype tutoring.
-Jake and Liz Riggieri co-developed and co-taught Learning @ LINKZ’s Executive Functioning & Family Dynamics workshop series.
-While known primarily for his work in S.T.E.M. tutoring and EF coaching, he has also worked extensively in advanced test prep (ISEE/HSPT/ASVAB/GRE) and college/career counseling.
+He is also a graduate of The Ferentz Institute’s Trauma Certificate Programs Level I and Level II.
+Built from the foundation of bowman educational services, a tutoring agency servicing the Columbia, MD area for over 35 years, LINKZ has been a dream of Jake's since 2012.
+He has trained in Bowman’s Orton-Gillingham Plus, Visualizing and Verbalizing, Executive Functioning Coaching, MODELosophy, and Writing & Research Methodology.
+Jake and Liz Riggieri co-developed and co-taught Learning @ LINKZ’s Executive Functioning & Family Dynamics workshop series, and he has developed additional training courses in SAT/ACT test prep and virtual tutoring.
+Jake has also served as a guest lecturer at the University of Maryland, College Park, speaking on Executive Functioning & Solution Focused Brief Therapy to graduate students.
+While known primarily for his work in S.T.E.M. tutoring and Executive Functioning coaching, he has also worked extensively in advanced test prep (ISEE/HSPT/ASVAB/GRE) and college/career counseling.
 He has tutored, counseled, and mentored hundreds of students throughout his career, and continues to maintain relationships with families across the country.
 Through LINKZ, Jake’s mission is to help students and their families find success in the classroom and at home.

 Jennifer Wheat, M.Ed. is an Educational Diagnostician, Consultant, and Certified Structured Literacy Dyslexia Interventionist (certified by the Center for Effective Reading Instruction (CERI) in conjunction with the International Dyslexia Association) at LINKZ.
 She received both her undergraduate degree and Master of Education in Special Education from the University of Maryland, College Park.
 Jennifer received a graduate Certification in Advanced Studies in Education, specializing in Dyslexia, through Notre Dame of Maryland University in partnership with The Jemicy School.
 She is also a graduate of The Ferentz Institute’s Trauma Certificate Program Level I. As a former Special Education teacher in Montgomery County Public Schools, she also served on the Educational Management Team, testing and identifying students in need of specialized services and/or accommodations.
 As a former tutor, Jennifer trained in Bowman’s Orton-Gillingham Plus, Visualizing and Verbalizing, Executive Function Coaching and Writing, MODELosophy, and various written language strategies.
 Jennifer is a member of Decoding Dyslexia Maryland and the Special Education State Advisory Committee.
 She has participated as a professional member of the Universal Screening workgroup and as a parent representative on the ELA Elementary Curriculum workgroup in Frederick County Public Schools.
 When she has free time, she enjoys spending it with her husband and three children, watching them play sports, or playing tennis herself both with her friends and as a Special Olympics volunteer.